svunit/svmock/README.md

 # Initialization and Checking

 To ensure the mock state is reset for each test, the `clear()` function for the mock should be called in the `setup()` method of the unit test template.
-Similarly, for the checking to be invoked it's necessary to call the `check()` function in the mock. `check()` will return 1 (true) when expectations are met, 0 (false) otherwise).
-It's recommended you can call `check()` in the teardown method so it's automatically invoked at the end of each test.
+Similarly, for the checking to be invoked it's necessary to call the `verify()` function in the mock. `verify()` will return 1 (true) when expectations are met, 0 (false) otherwise).
+It's recommended you can call `verify()` in the teardown method so it's automatically invoked at the end of each test.

 # Future Development